Special constable (Volunteer police officer)

 6. Recruitment process

-Upon successful completion of your Day One assessment, you will be invited to attend a Day Two medical health assessment carried out by a registered nurse.
+Upon successful completion of your written and competency exercises, you will be invited to undergo a job-related fitness test (JRFT) and medical health assessment; carried out by a registered nurse.
 This includes eyesight, hearing and blood pressure tests.

 Further checks will be conducted and include DNA, fingerprint and substance misuse tests.
 You will also undertake a job specific fitness test.

 The fitness test is a multi-stage shuttle run (MSSR) and individuals need to achieve level 5.4 (the aerobic requirement of the officer safety training).

 Download the Met's six week training programme to complete the job related fitness test.

 If you pass, you will receive a conditional offer that same day with details about the start date of your training to become a special constable.